boltops-tools/terraspace-docs/_docs/install/docker.md

 title: Terraspace with Docker
 ---

 You can run Terraspace within a Docker container.
+TThe Docker images are published to Dockerhub daily at [boltops/terraspace](https://hub.docker.com/r/boltops/terraspace).
 This provides you with an isolated throwaway environment to try out Terraspace.

 Here's a "Getting Started with Terraspace and Docker" Video: